 The African Dwarf Frog and a betta fish are a common tank partner.
 There are many stories of success between these two tank mates and they are general quite easy to care for.
 One thing to mention for this tank partnership is that thy have the same diet.
 While this is a good thing in that they can eat the same food it is bad as the African dwarf frog is a rather passive eater be careful that your bett does not over eat and that your frog eats enough!

 Depending on the size of your tank, you should try to put between eight and ten ghost shrimp in with your betta.
 Japanese fighting fish have been known to make short work of these small ghost shrimp so it all depends on the aggression and personality of your betta.
 Try and choose the bigger shimp from the pet store – they have better chance at surviving and not just become a meal.

-Japanese fighting fish are notoriously aggressive and not just towards other male betta fish, so you should not be surprised that you have to find fish that are suited for cohabited environments.
+Siamese fighting fish are notoriously aggressive and not just towards other male betta fish, so you should not be surprised that you have to research to find fish that are suited for cohabited environments.
 The male betta fish are considered very aggressive and two should never be kept in the same tank.
-You also can’t mix male betta fish with female bettas unless you are breeding; otherwise there will be fights and continued casualties.
+You also can’t mix male betta fish with female betta fish unless you are breeding; otherwise there will be fights and continued casualties.

 So, now you have a better idea of what fish can live with bettas.
-Armed with this information, you should be able to maximize the visual pleasure of your betta fish bowl or tank.
+Armed with this information, you should be able to maximize the visual pleasure of your betta fish tank.

 Do you have any suggestions of your own for what fish can live with bettas?
-What fish shares a tank with your Japanese fighting fish?
-We would love to hear them in the comments below.
+What fish shares a tank with your fighting fish?
+We would love to hear them in the comments below!

 Did you find this interesting?
 So will your friends!
-Use the buttons on the left of the screen to share with your friends and followers :)
+Use the buttons below to share with your friends and the world! :)